Skip to Content

 • current knowledge and skills in vocational teaching and learning

-Validation of assessment practices and judgements may be undertaken by persons involved in delivery and assessment of the training product being validated, provided they are not solely responsible for determining the outcomes of validation.
+Validation of assessment practices and judgements may be undertaken by persons involved in delivery and assessment of the training product being validated, providing there are other independent participants contributing to the validation outcome, and they are not solely responsible for determining the outcomes of validation.

 Validation may include engagement with industry.